shimondoodkin/node-inflow/README.md

 # Node-Inflow
 A next generation async control-flow library, with a shared object for called functions and debugging made easy.

-Designed with user in mind
-and debugging in mind.
+Designed with user in mind and debugging in mind.

 ## Why use it
 * No more complicated closures
 * The shared object simplifies everything with async calls.
-* Functions can have argunets
+* Functions can have arguments
 * With this library I could reinvented the way I use an http server
 * It simplified my application structure
-* No need to pass req, res as seperate arguments, just one simple shared object.
+* No need to pass req, res as separate arguments, just one simple shared object.
 * I used to store temporary variables of the request in the req object but now i store them in the shared object.
-* Now I can use a common library object that contains useful function that can be called asychroniusly.
+* Now I can use a common library object that contains useful function that can be called asynchronously.

 ## How to install
 Simply download it:
     git clone https://shimondoodkin@github.com/shimondoodkin/node-inflow.git

-##How to use it
+## How to use it
   var inflow = require('node-inflow'); // require it
   inflow.flow(shared_object,[afunction,nextfunction,[otherfunction,[function_argument]])
   inflow.paralel(shared_object,[afunction,nextfunction,[otherfunction,[function_argument]],done_function);

-We usualy call function from an object, for example in a website we have several pages (objects). pages can share functions between them. for example:
+We usually call function from an object, for example in a website we have several pages (objects). pages can share functions between them. for example:

     inflow.flow(shared,
     [
      [app.pages.index.checklogin,[{login_reqired:false}]],
      app.pages.loaduserdata,
      app.common.rander
     ])

 ## Available inside a function:

     function part(argument1,...)
     {
      this.next(return_value); // a function to call at the end of the part;